 Wine culture in Iberia

+The Priorat is one of the oldest winegrowing regions in Spain.
+Wine has been made here for more than eight centuries.
 The Priorat is a Spanish wine region of Catalonia enjoying a protected designation of origin (PDO) since 1954.
 This region of Catalonia The name of name Priorat comes from a Carthusian priory who was the historical founder of the vineyard: Priorat in Catalan, and priorato in Spanish.

 The soils of the Priorat terroir are shallow, bedrock constitutes most of the surface.
 Over the years, soil quality has eroded as soil organic matter has declined on the surface, and are mostly formed by the weathering of slate, called here "llicorella" laminar and layered stones between which the roots of vines thrive through in search of moisture and nutrients.